Ben Wadey: EastEnders

 In January 2019, following his departure from Holby City, Wadey joined the BBC soap opera EastEnders as a storyliner, later becoming story editor and remaining in the role until September 2020.
 During this stint, he was involved in the introduction of the Panesar family.
 In September 2024, Wadey was announced as the new executive producer of EastEnders.
 He took over from Chris Clenshaw, who departed the role after three years.
 Speaking of his appointment as producer, Wadey said: "I'm thrilled to be returning to EastEnders at such an exciting time for the show.
 Having grown up watching and loving EastEnders, it sparked my passion for television, and I feel I've known the residents of Walford my entire life – so to lead this iconic BBC soap into its next chapter is a true privilege." [...] adding that he couldn't wait to collaborate with the exceptional team at EastEnders and build on Chris Clenshaw's brilliant work to deliver unmissable stories to fans - both those who have been watching for years and those just discovering Albert Square."

-Wadey's first credited episode as executive producer was episode 7137, originally broadcast on 16 June 2025 and featured the unannounced return of Zoe Slater (Michelle Ryan), after 20 years away.
+Wadey's first credited episode as executive producer was episode 7137, originally broadcast on 16 June 2025, and featured the unannounced return of Zoe Slater (Michelle Ryan), after 20 years away.
 Wadey was keen to bring back Ryan and said she was on his "wish-list of returnees before stepping into the role" and that he was "absolutely delighted when Ryan agreed to return, and was thrilled to welcome her back to Walford."
+Wadey has also failed to re-introduce Luke Slater, Zoe's twin, by calling his existence a "parallel universe."

-He was also responsible for bringing back Julie Haye (Karen Henthorn) after she made a brief voice cameo earlier in the year, alongside overseeing the reintroduction of Max Branning (Jake Wood) and his son, Oscar Branning (now played by Pierre Counihan-Moullier), as well as the return of Patrick Trueman's (Rudolph Walker) son, Anthony Trueman (Nicholas Bailey), and Sam Mitchell (Kim Medcalf).
+Wadey was also responsible for bringing back Julie Haye (Karen Henthorn) after she made a brief voice cameo earlier in the year, alongside overseeing the reintroduction of Max Branning (Jake Wood) and his son, Oscar Branning (now played by Pierre Counihan-Moullier), as well as the return of Patrick Trueman's (Rudolph Walker) son, Anthony Trueman (Nicholas Bailey), and Sam Mitchell (Kim Medcalf).
 He also brought back Pat Butcher (Pam St Clement) and Barry Evans (Shaun Williamson) for a one-off episode in December, as Nigel Bates's (Paul Bradley) dementia storyline escalates.